Low Power Mode (Mach II)

 Limitations of LPM

-The primary function of LPM is to shoot and save photos on to the SD card with minimal power use, for as long as possible.
+The primary use of LPM is to frequently shoot and save photos to the SD card with minimal power use, to capture high-activity.

 To achieve this power efficiency, LPM limits some of the other normal functionality, as follows: